zkh224/Zahra-Khan-archives/content/portfolio/petate-website/index.md

 ---
-title: Hub of AI Research in Archives Website
+title: Petate Website
-description: The responsive web design of HAIRA website
+description: The informational website for the Latinx community in Lexington
 date: "2021-08-15T19:47:09+02:00"
 jobDate: 2021
 work: [web design, frontend]